-How to Perform Authenticity an Integrity Check on All Files
+How to Perform Authenticity and Integrity Checks on All Files

-If you would like to ensure authenticity and integrity of all files in the Moxa V3200 Series computer, you can create a OpenSSL signed database containing every single file under the filesystems, then validate the authenticity of the database before using AIDE to check the integrity of all files in the filesystem.
+If you would like to ensure authenticity and integrity of all files in the Moxa V3000 Series computer, you can create an OpenSSL signed database containing every single file under the filesystems, then validate the authenticity of the database before using AIDE to check the integrity of all files in the filesystem.
 Following below steps to create such AIDE database.

-1. Create a database using /etc/aide/aide-fs.conf; this configuration file monitors every single file in the filesystem.
+Create a database using /etc/aide/aide-fs.conf; this configuration file monitors every single file in the filesystem.

+'''

 moxa@moxa-tbbbb1182827:/# sudo aide --init -c /etc/aide/aide-fs.conf

+'''